pranjam/InstructAI-/README.md

 ---

 ## License
 This project is licensed under a Custom License.
 You are not allowed to use, modify, or distribute this project without explicit permission from the author.
-For inquiries, contact [your contact information].
+For inquiries, contact pranjam25@gamil.com.

 ---